quarkslab/irma/docs/frontend/install.rst

 A new directory or an updated directory ``web/dist`` should appear now with HTML and javascript files that have been minified and "obfuscated" by ``gulp``.
+For more details on the web interface, please refer to the dedicated chapter.

 Building the source distribution
 ********************************

-We provide a Makefile that helps to build the python source distribution.
+We provide a ``Makefile`` that helps to build the python source distribution.
 By default, the source distribution will be available in the ``dist/`` directory.
 The created archive will be used to install the application.

 .. code-block:: bash